 Primary Components

-Moisture and olefins strictly controlled to protect fuel systems
+* Moisture & Olefins: Strictly controlled to protect fuel systems

-This controlled composition ensures stable vapor pressure, smooth combustion, and long-term injector and engine compatibility.
+The composition ensures stable vapor pressure, smooth combustion, and injector compatibility.

 Key Characteristics of Automotive Grade LPG